CalebEverett/arloader/README.md

  tests/fixtures/5.png            NLkmVtUAsphbmjNYMWTMMbZ7Kd6l40Fsj4MagKDkgRA  Submitted         0
 Uploaded 3 files.
 Run `update-statuses` to confirm acceptance.

-and then if we run
+and then if you run
 ```
 cargo run update-status "tests/fixtures/[1-5]*.png" --log-dir target/tmp/
 ```
-we can see that our files have been re-uploaded.
+you can see that your files have been re-uploaded.
 ```
 ```
  path                            id                                           status     confirms